EidHachem/todo-list/README.md

 ### Prerequisites

-- Have completed all the previous learning of modules.
+- Have some knowledge in node npm and webpack

 ## Set up